achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 ## Design Details & Considerations
 * __Grid:__
     Grid is the class responsible for 2D data handling.
 It is used two initiate and access the ‘grid-like’ data calculated and updated by the controller.
 Each of its data bits are of Cell Class type.
 Its instrance variables defines the parameters specific to the grid structure required by the current simulation (for example: grid size).
 Grid has also update method that updates the 2D data to the next state, according to the rules Controller method initialized it with.
-After this update method is runned, it is on Visualizer to make use of it for its purposes.
+After this update method is run, it is on Visualizer to make use of it for its purposes.

-	Grid has 5 subclasses, each dedicated for a specific type of simulation.
+	Grid has 5 subclasses, each dedicated to a specific type of simulation.

-    Extra note: Updater method first copies the 2D data to a temporary variable, and makes use of that variable so that each state is only updated according to the actual step before.
+    Extra note: update() first copies the 2D data to a temporary variable, and makes use of that variable so that each state is only updated according to the actual step before.

 * __Cell:__
 	Cell class is the ’cell’ object of the 2D data in Grid class.
 It initializes and sets up parameters specific to cell such as its current state.
 It also has pointers to its neighbors for easy access during simulation calculations.